 A favourite of live bookers across the UK, Tom has also supported Simon Munnery and Abandoman on tour and recently performed on Radio 2 and Radio 4 as part of the BBC Radio New Comedy Award.

 In addition to his stand-up talents, Tom is an accomplished actor and writer having penned and performed two one-man murder mysteries, ‘A Charlie Montague Mystery: The Game’s a Foot, Try the Fish’ and ‘The Man with the Twisted Hip’.
-Following two sell-out runs at the Edinburgh Fringe Festival, Tom embarked on a national tour of both shows this autumn.
+Following two sell-out runs at the Edinburgh Fringe Festival, Tom embarked on a national tour of both shows last autumn.

 PRESS FOR STAND-UP: